About the Project

 TREP Project School Coach

-Stacy Williams is a career educator who understands children who are hungry, displaced, alone, experiencing loss, or afraid to play outside, have a hard time focusing on reading or math.
+Stacy Williams is a career educator who understands that children who are hungry, displaced, alone, experiencing loss, or afraid to play outside, have a hard time focusing on reading or math.
 As a School Coach with the Trauma Responsive Educational Practices team she holds a Professional Educator License, an MAEd in Trauma and Resilience, and draws on over 20 years of experience in K-12 settings to support educators facing this challenge.
 Prior to joining the TREP team, her career spanned preschool to adults, as an interventionist, classroom teacher, school administrator, district leader, instructional coach, and consulting on school improvement efforts with the Urban Education Institute.
-Her work and research interests have centered on addressing the needs of students of color and supporting schools to address challenges such as disproportionality in special education, exclusionary discipline, college and career access and becoming trauma responsive.
+Her work and research interests have centered on addressing the needs of students of color.

 Alexandra Ehrhardt